syncfusion-content/asp.net-core-docs/aspnet-core/Toolbar/Getting-Started.md

 Toolbar without Toolbar items
 {:.caption}

+N> To render the Toolbar Control you can use either Razor or Tag helper code as given in the above code snippet.

 ### Initialize Toolbar Items

 Toolbar consists of a list of items.
 From the following guidelines, you can learn how to initialize the Toolbar items